Select Funding Source

 - Restrictions on publication of research results

-- Requirements that if the personnel working on the project leaves or changes that the funding is returned to the donor
+- Requirement that if personnel working on the project leave or change, the funding is returned to the donor

-- Withholding or refunding of the support if the project fails to meet performance requirements or project objectives, including certain specified outcomes.
+- Requirement that support be refunded if the project fails to meet performance requirements or project objectives

-NOTE: research funded via Gift funds is subject to the same regulatory and compliance requirements as a sponsored program.
+NOTE: Research funded via Gift funding is subject to the same regulatory and compliance requirements as a sponsored program.
 Review the Gift Funded Research: Compliance Checklist for more information.

 Neither a gift nor a sponsored program, service revenue encompasses agreements where a unique, specific and limited function is performed at the procurement of another and for the benefit of or on behalf of a specific party, usually the other contracting party (customer).